-Trump asks judge to pause gag order in 2020 election case while he pursues his appeal
+Judge temporarily lifts narrow gag order on Trump in 2020 election case

-Trump’s legal team wants U.S. District Judge Tanya Chutkan to pause her gag order ruling issued earlier this week, pending review by higher courts.
-Trump’s lawyers said they will seek an emergency stay from the U.S. District Court of Appeals for the D.C.
-Circuit if Chutkan denies their request.
+Chutkan made that ruling shortly after Trump’s lawyers urged the judge to pause the gag order while he pursues his appeal of it.
+The gag order she issued Monday barred him from making public statements targeting prosecutors, court staff and potential witnesses.

-Chutkan’s order bars the Republican from making statements targeting prosecutors, potential witnesses and court staff.
+Chutkan said the order would be lifted while she considers Trump’s request for a longer stay.
+She ordered special counsel Jack Smith’s team to file any opposition to Trump’s bid to lift the gag order by Wednesday.

-Trump’s lawyers, who quickly appealed the ruling to the D.C.
+Trump’s lawyers, who had quickly appealed the ruling to the D.C.
 Circuit Court, wrote in court papers Friday that neither prosecutors nor the judge have “come close” to justifying the gag order, adding that the former president “has not unlawfully threatened or harassed anyone.”

 “By restricting President Trump’s speech, the Gag Order eviscerates the rights of his audiences, including hundreds of millions of American citizens who the Court now forbids from listening to President Trump’s thoughts on important issues,” the defense wrote.